 After retiring from banking in 1994, I purchased two H&R Block franchises in California to manage part-time while also volunteering.
 Once H&R Block bought those franchises in 1997 to convert into company stores, I realized how much I enjoyed ACDI/VOCA volunteer assignments.
 I had wonderful translators who helped me learn the culture and traditions of the former Soviet Union and each country.
 I knew I wanted to travel and experience more.

-Since then, I have served at central banks in Russia, Armenia, Montenegro, Afghanistan, and Iraq for USAID and USDA projects.
+Since then, I have served at central banks in Russia, Armenia, Montenegro, and Iraq for USAID and USDA projects.

 In Ghana, I immersed myself with the local people to understand their traditions, food, and lifestyle, leaving behind preconceived notions of what I would see or do.
 Instead, I simply enjoyed each day and all the people as life moved forward.
 I would encourage anyone, at any age, to do at least one volunteer assignment.
 Be careful though.
 You may get hooked!Comments